fluxcd/website/content/en/docs/flux-e2e.md

 upon, where reconciling is usually done immediately upon detecting a change, rather than at intervals.
 That behavior is able to be accomplished roughly instantaneously through a publisher-subscriber model.

-Resources like `GitRepository` and `Bucket` (and other Source API kinds) can be also be activated by webhook receivers to provide a similar experience.
+Resources like `GitRepository` and `Bucket` (and other Source API kinds) can also be activated by webhook receivers to provide a similar experience.
 Webhook receivers are used to make Flux's pull-based model as fast and responsive as push-based pipelines, but importantly they do not make Flux
 "push-based" as the event contains no instructions, and only serves as an "early wake-up call" to notify Flux controllers.
 (It is not intended to be possible for Receivers to change anything else about the behavior of Flux, except for reconciling ahead of schedule.)